Simple Employment Contracts: Everything You Need to Know

 - Signatures.
 Both parties must sign and date the document for it to be valid in court.
 Both parties should also keep a copy of the document for their records.

 When are Simple Employment Contracts Needed?

 Although contracts are recommended for any employer-employee relationship, as they increase clarity and lessen the likelihood of legal disputes, some specific situations where a contract is advisable include:

 - If the employee will be in upper-level management and have access to confidential information.
 In such a case, a contract with a confidentiality clause will be important for protecting the trade secrets of the employer.

 - If the employee is highly valued and their departure without advance notice would be costly.
 Some employees occupy key roles within a company that are essential to the smooth running of the operation.
 Having a clause that requires advance notice will allow an employer time to find a replacement.

 - If the employee requires certain benefits in writing.
 Some potential employees may be highly desirable, such as media talents, website designers, and sales managers, and as such they will be in a position to negotiate for non-standard perks, like more vacation, a company car, or guaranteed severance pay.

 - If the employee is a freelancer or contractor and the parameters of the job need to be clearly set out.
 This could include job duties, deliverables, and the date of completion, as well as a confidentiality clause, if necessary.

 If you need help understanding simple employment contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.